sandialabs/bigdna/README.md

 For REGION records, a FASTA tag is required (value is a path/file to a fastA file, either absolute or relative to the directory of the config file).
 Each SEGMENT record must have either a FASTA tag or a single REFERENCE=region-name that leads to a FASTA.

-Other optional keys in REGION and SEGMENT records are:
+Other optional keys in REGION and SEGMENT records are:<br/>
- ENTRY: strongly suggested for pointing to a particular entry in the FASTA, otherwise the first FASTA entry will be used.
+ ENTRY: strongly suggested for pointing to a particular entry in the FASTA, otherwise the first FASTA entry will be used.<br/>
- ANNOT: path/file to a gff3 formatted file (either absolute or relative to the directory of the config file); should only accompany a matching FASTA.
+ ANNOT: path/file to a gff3 formatted file (either absolute or relative to the directory of the config file); should only accompany a matching FASTA.<br/>
- L: 1-based  left endpoint of the SEGMENT or REGION; L=0 or omitted L=value is converted to L=1.
+ L: 1-based  left endpoint of the SEGMENT or REGION; L=0 or omitted L=value is converted to L=1.<br/>
- R: 1-based right endpoint of the SEGMENT or REGION; R=0 or omitted R=value is converted to the rightmost postion of the FASTA(ENTRY) or REFERENCE.
+ R: 1-based right endpoint of the SEGMENT or REGION; R=0 or omitted R=value is converted to the rightmost postion of the FASTA(ENTRY) or REFERENCE.<br/>
- ORIENT: orientation relative to the FASTA or reference REGION; only + or - values allowed; taken as + if omitted.
+ ORIENT: orientation relative to the FASTA or reference REGION; only + or - values allowed; taken as + if omitted.<br/>

-Additional assembly option keys for SEGMENT records (omitting both types means the terminus of the PCR product will be forced to the extreme L or R end):
+Additional assembly option keys for SEGMENT records (omitting both types means the terminus of the PCR product will be forced to the extreme L or R end):<br/>
- L_TOLERANCE, R_TOLERANCE: the terminus of the PCR product is allowed within a window, whose size is fixed by the given value.
+ L_TOLERANCE, R_TOLERANCE: the terminus of the PCR product is allowed within a window, whose size is fixed by the given value.<br/>
- L_GENE, R_GENE:           the terminus of the PCR product is allowed within a window, whose size is determined by the distal-most gene end; requires access to a ANNOT file.
+ L_GENE, R_GENE:           the terminus of the PCR product is allowed within a window, whose size is determined by the distal-most gene end; requires access to a ANNOT file.<br/>
- DELTA_INT: deletes the closest integrase gene to an end of the SEGMENT and 100 bp at the other end (dedicated to a particular phage engineering problem)
+ DELTA_INT: deletes the closest integrase gene to an end of the SEGMENT and 100 bp at the other end (dedicated to a particular phage engineering problem)<br/>

 Sample Configuration file content<br/>
 TYPE=SETTING<br/>